tmug/defunct-sunainapai.in-jekyll/_posts/2014-12-05-map-caps-lock-to-escape-on-mac-os-x.md

     </figure>

-* In case you still want to use the caps lock feature, you may want to map escape key to function as caps lock.
+* In case you still want to use the caps lock feature, you may want to map the escape key to function as caps lock.
 To do so, change keycode of the escape key to *57* in the 'Other keys' section.
 This effectively swaps the caps lock key and the escape key.